 6. Avoid napping or early bed travelling eastbound

-Eastbound flights are usually the worst for jetlag, especially redeyes like Perth-Sydney or overnight flights to Australia from southeast Asia.
+Eastbound flights are usually the worst for jetlag, especially redeyes like Perth-Sydney or overnight flights to Australia from Asia.
 You feel like death warmed up the first day, and the second night you just can't get to sleep.

 (If you're one of those odd people who finds eastbound flights easier to deal with than westbound, sound off in a comment on how you deal with them!)